prog4biol/pfb2019/README.md

 ...
 ...
 ```
-> What caused this code to never be true?
+> What caused this code to always be true?
-> The statement that increments the count is missing.
+> The statement that increments the count is missing, so it will always be smaller than 5.
 To stop the code from forever printing use Cntl+C.

 #### While/Else